imarfanc/tutorial-with-next-25.9.8/README.md

-# Nuxt with Tailwind CSS and daisyUI Starter
+# Nuxt with Tailwind CSS, daisyUI, and Deno KV Todo App Starter

-This project is a minimal starter for Nuxt 3 integrated with Tailwind CSS and daisyUI.
-It follows the tutorial for installing daisyUI in a Nuxt project and serves as a starting point for future Nuxt apps using daisyUI.
+This project is a minimal starter for Nuxt 3 integrated with Tailwind CSS, daisyUI for styling, and Deno KV for database storage.
+It follows the tutorial for installing daisyUI in a Nuxt project and has been extended into a fully functional Todo App.
+This serves as a starting point for future Nuxt apps using daisyUI and Deno KV.

 The project is deployed on Deno Deploy, and the production URL is: https://tutorial-with-next-2598.arfan.deno.net/

 ## Project Structure

-- `nuxt.config.ts`: Nuxt configuration with Tailwind CSS Vite plugin.
+- `nuxt.config.ts`: Nuxt configuration with Tailwind CSS Vite plugin and Nitro preset for Deno runtime.
 - `app/assets/app.css`: Tailwind CSS and daisyUI imports.
-- `app/app.vue`: The main app component (minimal for now).
+- `app/app.vue`: The main app component integrating the TodoApp.
+- `app/components/TodoApp.vue`: The Vue component handling the todo list UI with daisyUI styling.
+- `server/api/todos.*.ts`: Server API routes for CRUD operations using Deno KV.
 - Standard Nuxt files for setup.

 ## Installation and Setup